20 Best U.S. Travel Destinations, According to TripAdvisor

 12. Miami Beach, Florida

 Whether you’re swimming in the world-famous surf, dancing the night away at one of the pulsing nightclubs, or taking in the sunset at South Pointe Park, Miami Beach is a bucket list destination.
 Take a walking tour of the South Beach Art Deco District, a whimsical collection of pastel-colored architecture from the 1930s and 1940s.
 Have your pick of oceanfront hotels and sidewalk cafés.
 Walk the pedestrian-only Lincoln Road with its restaurants and storefronts, and join the locals for cigars and mojitos at a rooftop lounge with amazing views.
-Looking for a warm getaway?
-These are the best winter travel destinations for 2019.

 11. Washington, D.C.